calebv2/SCTool-Tracker/README.md

 - Client version enforcement is strict

 **Important**: This specification ensures absolute data consistency.
 Client applications must implement these requirements exactly to maintain API access.

+## Building Your Own Tracker

+If you want to build your own tracker that integrates with the SCTool API, follow these guidelines:

 ### Development Setup